Skip to main content

 9. Documents and Other Project Files

-Typically, as part of the communication functionality, or as a standalone feature, project management software lets you share documents, images, spreadsheets, and other files and organize this information in a central repository so it’s easy to find.
-They may even offer collaborative editing on these files.
+As part of the communication functionality or as a standalone feature, project management software lets you share documents, images, spreadsheets, and other files, and then organize this information in a central repository so it’s easy to find.
+Some tools will also offer collaborative editing on these files.

 Having this content accessible across the project team and other stakeholders eliminates hours spent tracking down files and fosters collaboration across team members.